 What does Pravasi mean?

 This word is a Hindi word (could also be present in other Indian languages).
 Pravasi could mean either DIASPORA or EXPATRIATE.
 Pravasi is a word used all over India.
 There are also workshops, support groups and conferences for in the interest of pravasi groups.
 One of the most famous gatherings that happens in a different Indian metro once a year is the Pravasi Bharatiya Divas.
-I missed the 2013 gathering in Kochi, Kerala.
-The [January] 2016 event will be held in Delhi.

-What is a Desi?
+What [or who] is a Desi?

 Desi is pronounced as day-see or day-shee (depending on where they are from in India).
 Desi and daisy are not pronounced the same!
 A desi is someone from the country or the land.
 Often NRIs refer to themselves as Desi.
 The term “Desi” is not restricted for Indians.
 A person from any of the South Asian countries, such as India, Pakistan, or Bangladesh can refer to themselves as a Desi.